top of page

 Natural materials and greenery add texture to this bathroom

 Be creative with lighting.
 Lighting provides a great opportunity for design.
 Go for the unexpected.
 How about a chandelier above the tub?
-(Check local buildings codes)
+(Check local building codes)

 Image credit and design: Ancient Surfaces